euginekoyo/euginekoyo/README.md

-# 👋 Hi, I’m eugine koyo
+# 👋 Hi, I’m Eugine Koyo

 ## About Me
 - 👀 I’m interested in **full-stack development, machine learning, and AI Intergration and Automation.**